ChelseyReann/UI-Project/README.md

 ## How to Use

-Click the link below to open the website!
+Click the link below to open the website.

 [Let's Get Cooking!](https://chelseyreann.github.io/UI-Project/#)